nsahaytech/springboot-rest-geocode/README.md

 1. Checkout project from git repository. https://github.com/nsahaytech/springboot-rest-geocode.git
-2. Build the project.
-		./gradlew clean build
+2. Build the project which also runs the junit tests and executes pmd, findbug over the source folder excuding test files ./gradlew clean build
-3. Run application as SpringBoot java -jar <application jar>
+3. Run application as SpringBoot java -jar build/libs/springboot-rest-geocode-0.1.0.jar
 4. For API details invoke swagger ui url of the running application http://localhost:8080/swagger-ui.html
-5. JUnit test report is available in
-6. JUnit code coverage is available in /src/test/resources/coverage
-7. In order to rerun code coverage for JUnit tests, following command need to be executed ./gradlew clean build jacocoTestReport
+5. In order to rerun code coverage for JUnit tests, following command need to be executed ./gradlew clean build jacocoTestReport
+6. JUnit code coverage report is generated in /build/reports/coverage
+7. JUnit Test reports are generated in /build/reports/tests/test
+8. PMD report is generated in
+		/build/reports/pmd
+9. FindBugs report is generated in /build/reports/findbugs

 ### API Details (Sample Requests)